EQuimper/equimper.com/posts/what-i-found-by-building-my-own-nodejs-boilerplate/what-i-found-by-building-my-own-nodejs-boilerplate.md

 ]
 ---

-# What I found by building my own NodeJS boilerplate.

 # Mongoose Tips

 I’ve played with Mongoose a lot in the past week.
 I’ve built a [NodeJS API boilerplate](https://github.com/EQuimper/nodejs-api-boilerplate) for help me kickstart some REST API project.
 I setup the regular auth using PassportJS with the local and JWT strategies.
 By doing this I found some useful tricks with Mongoose.
 Some tips I never really see somewhere ‘maybe I didn’t search lot 😃’ and I want to share you what I found.